andrewchambers/hermes/doc/quick-start/quick-start.md

 ## Installing your first package

-Now that hermes is installed and initialized, we can start to build packages:
+Now that hermes is installed and initialized, we can start building/installing packages.

-First lets install the binary seed package:
+First lets install the binary seed package (the root dependency of all packages.):
 ```
 $ git clone https://github.com/andrewchambers/hpkgs
 $ hermes build --module ./hpkgs/core.janet --expression seed-env --output ./seed-env